DSST / Principles of Supervision

 Workplace safety and security used to be about physical protection for the employees.
 Now, safety and security have extended to the digital infrastructure companies access every day to get their work done.
 IT departments are the new security guards – of information.
 Of course, to keep all company premises and employees safe, physical security guards will always be needed!

-Correct Answer: B. A line employee
+Correct Answer: A. A line employee

 Explanation: A line employee is someone who works in the day to day operations creating the products that companies sell.
 These are also known as “front-line employees”.
 These are the workers who are most likely to handle the manual labor and production of the company operations.
 Sometimes, they are referred to derogatorily as “grunts”.

-Correct Answer: C. all of the above
+Correct Answer: B. all of the above

 Explanation: If a supervisor is going to properly measure performance of his or her employees, all of these factors must be considered.
 A supervisor cannot measure performance based on a happy employee who smiles every day ??
 There have to be outcomes with specific, measurable features to get a clear sense of how an employee is doing in his or her job.